okta/okta-oidc-xamarin/README.md

 #### SignOutOfOktaAsync()

-You can start the sign out flow by simply calling `SignOutFromOkta()` with the appropriate `Okta.Oidc.StateManager` .
+You can start the sign out flow by simply calling `SignOutOfOktaAsync()` with the appropriate `Okta.Oidc.StateManager` .
 This method will end the user's Okta session in the browser.

 **Important**: This method **does not** clear or revoke tokens minted by Okta.
 Use the [`revoke`](#revoke) and [`clear`](#clear) methods of `Okta.Oidc.StateManager` to terminate the user's local session in your application.